Emergency:

 Bacterial Infections

-• Salmonella and E. coli: Typically contracted from contaminated food or water.
+• Salmonella and E. coli: Typically contracted from contaminated food or unfiltered water.

 • Campylobacter: Found in undercooked poultry or unpasteurized dairy.

-• Shigella: Common in childcare settings due to close contact.
+• Shigella: Common in childcare settings due to direct contact.

 Parasitic Infections

-• Giardia and Cryptosporidium: Contracted from contaminated water sources.
+• Giardia and Cryptosporidium: Often contracted from contaminated water sources like lakes or improperly treated swimming pools.

 Understanding the progression of gastroenteritis can help manage symptoms effectively.